EMoschos/budgetify/README.md

   ## Description ✏️

-  Budget Tracker that works online and offline
+  Budget Tracker that works online and offline - NEED TO ELABORATE FURTHER

   ## Table of Contents 📚